espy/hoodie-plugin-tutorial/README.md

 Since the whole `extend()` construct is essentially a module, we'll have to explicitly make our API methods publically available so they can actually be called from the outside, and that's what happens at the very end:

     hoodie.directMessages = {
-      add: add,
+      send: send,
       on: on
     };

-Now `hoodie.directMessages.add()` and `hoodie.directMessages.on()` actually exist.
+Now `hoodie.directMessages.send()` and `hoodie.directMessages.on()` actually exist.
 If you've ever seen the revealing module pattern, you know what this is.

 That's your frontend component dealt with!
 Remember, your plugin can consist of only this component, should you just want to encapsulate some more complex abstract frontend code in some convenience functions, for example.